ad1706/ad1706/README.md

 ## 📚 What I'm Learning

-- Venturing into Spring Boot for backend development
+- Delving into backend development
 - Strengthening my foundation in Data Structures and Algorithms
-- Exploring the realm of Cloud Computing
+- Exploring Cloud Computing

 ## 📮 Connect with Me!